swcarpentry/shell-novice/_episodes/02-filedir.md

 To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up and down by a full page.
+To search for a character or word in the `man` pages, use "/" followed by the character or word you are searching for.
 Quit the `man` pages by typing "q".

 Here,
 we can see that our home directory contains mostly **sub-directories**.